Home

-Extreme Transcription calls for expanding the reach of the classical music canon by rescoring some of the great symphony orchestra repertory for chamber orchestra and proves the viability of this process by presenting three masterworks from the German, French, and Russian schools, representing almost 1000 pages of scores and parts.
-Extreme Transcription documents the methodologies and modalities developed for achieving this rescoring process.
+It also calls for expanding the reach of the Canon by transcribing some of these great works for chamber orchestra and proves the viability of this process by presenting three masterworks from the German, French, and Russian schools, representing almost 1000 pages of scores and parts.
+Extreme Transcription enumerates the methodologies and modalities developed for achieving this transcription process with both audio and score examples.

 Transcribed Works